 SWCDs are local units of government that manage and direct natural resource management programs at the local level.
 Districts work in both urban and rural settings, with landowners and with other units of government, to carry out a program for the conservation, use, and development of soil, water, and related resources.

 One crucial niche districts fill is that of providing soil and water conservation services to owners of private lands.
 Privately owned lands make up 78 percent of the land surface in Minnesota.
 Managing these private lands, whether agriculture, forest, lakes, or urban, is key to Minnesota's quality of life.

 Minnesotans trust SWCDs to provide needed technology, funding and educational services because they are established in each community, governed by local leaders and focused on conservation of local soil and water resources.

 Soil and Water Conservation Districts are funded through a variety of sources.
 Many of their program administration dollars and funding for landowner projects are state dollars allocated by the legislature and passed-through the State Board of Water and Soil Resources (BWSR).
 General operating funds are obtained from BWSR, counties, fees for service and grants or partnership agreements with the federal government or other conservation organizations.

-Monthly Meetings are held every second Thursday of each month at 9:00 A.M. in the District Office.
+Monthly Meetings are held every second Thursday of each month at 9:00 A.M. at the SWCD office.

 As a soil and water conservation district supervisor, you have been entrusted with some of Minnesota’s most precious assets: our natural resources.
 Your primary responsibility is to ensure that your community uses its natural resources wisely, with an eye toward the future.